jolilj/el2425_bitcraze/instructions.md

 ## Flying Multiple Drone in a circle

 Follow the step 1 to step 3 of Multiple flight as described above.
-Note: Keep z0>1 and z0>1 (initial hover point) for safety if you are aiming to fly the drone in a verticel circle.

 ### Step 4